celeritas-project/celeritas/CONTRIBUTING.rst

 Development prerequisites
 -------------------------

+Create a fork_ of the Celeritas repository.
+You should clone this fork locally to your development machine as the "origin", and it's a good idea to add the main ``celeritas-project`` repository as an "upstream" so that you can apply changes from the main codebase as you work.

 To meet the :ref:`formatting` requirements described in the development guide, make sure that `clang-format`_ is installed on your development machine.
 Run ``scripts/dev/install-commit-hooks.sh`` to install a git post-commit hook